ChristopherCochet/sparkify-customer-churn-prediction/index.md

   # 1. The Sparkify Mini Dataset - Load the mini dataset and perform EDA answering service usage

   ## Dataset Characteristics
-  The mini sparkify dataset contains music choices from 225 customers over a 60 days period.
+  * The mini sparkify dataset contains music choices from 225 customers over a 60 days period.
 The size of this mini dataset is 286,500 rows.

-  The dataset is composed on the following features and can be thought of as a sequence of service user events and music listened :
+  * <ins>The dataset is composed on the following features and can be thought of as a sequence of service user events and music listened </ins>:

-  **Sparkify dataset** :
+  **Sparkify features** :
   ```
     artist: string - artist name
     auth: string  - authentification method